OREL-group/GSoC/README.md

 PyTorch/Tensorflow (PyTorch will be preferred because all our other models are on that framework already) Wrangling with video data Building a simple GUI on top of the model to run it on local systems (on Linux/windows/macOS).
 Basic knowledge of biology and complex networks theory would be helpful.

 __Planned Effort__
+Difficulty: __Moderate__.
 175 hours.
 Mentors: Bradly Alicea (balicea@illinois.edu), TBA

 #### Digital Microsphere
 This project will build upon the specialized microscopy techniques to develop a shell composed of projected microscopy images, arranged to represent the full external surface of a sphere.
 This will allow us to create an atlas of the embryo’s outer surface, which in some species (e.g. Axolotl) enables us to have a novel perspective on neural development.

+__Exprected Outcomes__
 You will build a computational tool that allows us to visualize 4D data derived from the surface of an Axolotl embryo.
+The spatial model and animation (4th dimension) of microscopy image data can be created in a 3-D modeling software of your choice.

 __What can I do before GSoC?__
 Build basic prototypes for this project and discuss about them with the mentors, then read these papers: